davidtchiu/davidtchiu.github.io/teaching/cs261/hwk2.ttt/index.md

 6. Finally, create a new `Tournament` class.
 In it, define a `playGame` method that takes two player instances and plays a single round of Tic-Tac-Toe between them.
 You should treat the first argument to `playGame` as the player using `X` and the second as `O`.
 (You'll want to use the `setSymbol` method to ensure that the players are using the proper symbols too.)
 Your method should print the output from the winner's celebrate method and the loser's mourn method, then return a reference to the winning player or `null` if the game ends in a draw.

+7. Before you turn anything into me, please remove all print statements that you put in your code while debugging!

 #### Grading